iTalantaAcademy-kakuma-1/home/vocabulary/vocabulary.md

-**user personna**: this are a list of names, photos, and charaters that states the goals that need to be acheive
+**pushing**: this is transfering your repo from the local machine to the github account after commiting it